pymc-labs/pymc-marketing/README.md

 To explain further:
 - **Contractual:** In contractual settings a customer has a contract which continues to be active until it is explicitly cancelled.
 Therefore in contractual settings, customer churn events are observed.

-- **Non-contractial:** In non-contractual settings, there is no ongoing contract that a customer has with a company.
+- **Non-contractual:** In non-contractual settings, there is no ongoing contract that a customer has with a company.
 Instead, purchases can be ad hoc and churn events are unobserved.

 - **Discrete:** Here, purchases are made at discrete points in time.
 This obviously depends upon the timescale that we are working on, but typically a relevant time period would be a month or year.
 However it could be more granualar than this - think of taking the 2nd of 4 inter-city train journeys offered per day.